Darth Plagueis: Databooks

 According to the 2005 book Star Wars: The Ultimate Visual Guide, Plagueis had also discovered the ability to retain one's identity in the Force while becoming one with it, but this way of surviving death did not appeal to him, as he was mainly concerned with the material world.

 The New Essential Chronology, published the same year, established Plagueis had found a way to prevent death with the Force, after which he desired to reach beyond and create life from nothing by directly manipulating midi-chlorians.
 Plagueis had possibly initiated his experiments before being murdered by his apprentice Sidious (which would have happened at some point between 52 and 46 years before the events of A New Hope), and there was evidence to believe Anakin Skywalker's virginal birth was the result.
-Sidious failed to replicate Plagueis' way to prevent death, and was forced to rely on clone bodies to hold his spirit as shown in Dark Empire comic book series.
+Sidious failed to replicate Plagueis' way to prevent death and was forced to rely on clone bodies to hold his spirit, as shown in Dark Empire comic book series.

 The book Vader: The Ultimate Guide, centered around the character of Darth Vader, confirmed Plagueis had achieved the abilities to prevent death and generate life by manipulating midi-chlorians.
 Through this method, Plagueis intended to create a living embodiment of the Force.
-However, his apprentice Sidious grew concerned the resultant being would be meant to be his replacement, so he murdered Plagueis in his sleep.
+However, Plagueis's apprentice Sidious grew concerned the resulting being would be his replacement, so he murdered Plagueis in his sleep.
 Sidious himself had already started training his own apprentice, Darth Maul, without his own master' knowledge.
 It was still believed Plagueis' experiment had produced Anakin Skywalker.

 The 2007 Essential Guide to the Force officialized Plagueis' race as a Muun and gave him a canonical image.
-It also revealed he had taught Sidious during several decades, while Sidious in turn later trained his own apprentice, Darth Maul, although he might have trained others before Maul.
-The book establishes after the events of Return of the Jedi, New Republic historians suspected Sidious had destroyed all available information about Plagueis.
-The only source about him was a manuscrit by a Sith sympathizer named Ingo Wavlud.
+It also revealed he had taught Sidious over several decades, while Sidious in turn later trained his own apprentice, Darth Maul, although he might have trained others before Maul.
+The book establishes that after the events of Return of the Jedi, New Republic historians suspected Sidious had destroyed all available information about Plagueis.
+The only source about him was a manuscript by a Sith sympathizer named Ingo Wavlud.